 Juice has valuable nutrients and gives a concentrated energy boost for active, fast-growing children who can’t seem to eat enough food.
-But we want our kids to go for water when they are thirsty, not insist on a sugary drink.
+But fruit sugars in juice are free sugars and count towards their daily limit.
+We want our kids to go for water when they are thirsty, not insist on a sugary drink.

 Explain that their body needs water for sport and their brain needs water to concentrate (put a sponge in water and compare it to a dried out sponge).
 If our brain and body are dried out, we can get headaches or muscle cramps and feel sluggish at school and on the sports field.